-- Reinforce and integrate social assistance, including relevant social services, and active labour market policies, in particular for the longterm unemployed and young people not in employment, education or training. - market policies, in particular for the longterm unemployed and young people not in employment, education or training.
+- Reinforce and integrate social assistance, including relevant social services, and active labour market policies, in particular for the longterm unemployed and young people not in employment, education or training. - term unemployed and young people not in employment, education or training.
 Bulgaria initiated a pilot project to introduce integrated Centres for Employment and Social Assistance and plans to add 8 new centres in remote areas to the existing 65.
 Many unemployed have already been serviced by these centres.
 The working methods between the Employment Agency and Agency for Social Assistance have improved.
 However, there is a limited provision of social services to support the long term unemployed taking a job, as local municipalities - the main social services providers - have not been involved.
 Efforts to address the high percentage of young people not in employment, education or training have started yielding results as the implementation of the Youth Guarantee is speeding up.
 However employment indicators are still worrying.
-There are several projects at national level based on the plans of municipalities and funded by the European Social Fund which aim at providing integrated services for Roma, migrants and the disadvantaged, including employment, education, housing and social services.
-Many of those in target groups are progress in integrating social assistance, including relevant social services, and active labour
+There are several projects at national level based on the plans of municipalities and funded by the European Social Fund which aim at providing integrated services for Roma, migrants and the disadvantaged, including employment, education, housing and social progress in integrating social assistance, including relevant social services, and active labour market policies, in particular for the long-